sansin5982/Genomics/chapters/Gene-Structure.md

     Non-Coding Regions, Nature Reviews Genetics.
 -   Rinn, J.L. & Chang, H.Y.
 (2012), Genome Regulation by Long Noncoding
     RNAs, Annual Review of Biochemistry.
+-   Jacob, F. & Monod, J. (1961), Genetic Regulatory Mechanisms in the Synthesis of Proteins, Journal of Molecular Biology.
+-   Yanofsky, C. (1981), Attenuation in the Control of Expression of Bacterial Operons, Nature.

 [⬅ Back to Home](../index.md)